-Dance the Mercantour National Park, many emblematic summits thus share the honors.
+In the Mercantour National Park, many emblematic summits thus share the honors.
 The summit of Gélas culminates at 3 meters above sea level.
 However, it is only 143 kilometers from the sea as the crow flies.
 From its summit, the panorama is simply breathtaking.
 The majestic Lac d'Allos is surrounded by five towers in Annot sandstone, all of which culminate at over 50 meters.
 Among them, Mount Pelat (3 meters) offers on a clear day an exceptional view ranging from Mont-Blanc to the Provençal Sainte-Victoire mountain.

 Remarkable flora and fauna

-Dance the Mercantour National Park, a mosaic of natural environments host an incredible biological variety.
+In the Mercantour National Park, a mosaic of natural environments host an incredible biological variety.
 Indeed, the geological diversity coupled with a complex topography and micro-climates give the Mercantour, an extraordinary biodiversity.
 Among the more than 2 plant species, Bertoloni's Aquilegia or Cornella's Nigritella amaze hikers.
 Fauna side, chamois, ibex, golden eagles, ermines or Tengmalm owls can be admired on the heights.
 Since 1992, the wolf even came back to settle in this alpine area.
 This repopulation is in fact proof of the good health of ecosystems.

 A rich cultural heritage